chrishumboldt/Rocket-Tools/README.md

 ```

 #### Classes
-All `elms` arguments can be either a string or DOM elements.
+All `elms` arguments can be either a string selector or DOM elements.

 Method | Description
 ---- | ----